-Grubhub Driver Specialists (you know, those supervisors who aren't called supervisors because Independent Contractors aren't supposed to have supervisors by law?) recently sent out an email to drivers reminding everyone that your contract requires the use of insulated delivery bags, and that drivers can be terminated for not using one.
-I don't know if this has been sent to all drivers or if it's only in a few markets.
+Grubhub Driver Specialists (you know, those supervisors who aren't called supervisors because Independent Contractors aren't supposed to have supervisors by law?) recently sent out an email to drivers.
+They were reminding everyone that our contract requires the use of insulated bags.

-Related: Episode 55 of the Deliver on Your Business podcast talks about different options for delivery bags and cup holders.
+Related: Episode 55 of the Deliver on Your Business discusses many of the best options for delivery bags.

 So this brings up a couple of questions we have to ask ourselves as business owners.
 Are you required to use a delivery bag?
 Should you use a delivery bag?